wlonk/arcadia/rules/making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.)

-.. index:: ! passion tokens, ! role tokens

-Your character starts with a number of role tokens based on their social role, and two passion tokens.

-If at any point during the game, you run out of role tokens, you have exhausted your good name for the time being; acquaintances are tired of you and friends may counsel you to lay low.
-If you run out of passion tokens, you are morose, melancholic, and listless.
+Choose two keys for your character.
+Keys are the facets of your character that exist outside and beyond the role that society expects them to fill.
+They also are how you generate passion tokens, which you will use to work magic and to change and grow.
+For options, see :ref:`Appendix: Keys`.

-Finally, your character starts with a spell.
-Each passion offers two spells to choose from.
+Your character starts with a spell.
 This spell was your introduction to the world of magic, and having worked it, you have drawn the fairy's attention, and helped to pull it back into this world.
+For options, see :ref:`Appendix: Magic`.

 Decide also how you learned this spell.
 Perhaps it was from a dusty tome you inherited.
 Perhaps from an aged and mysterious traveler you gave